Trends and drivers of fauna abundance of the offshore Gulf of Mexico: Narrowing the data gap in the Gulf’s largest ecosystem component

 Biocomplexity of Mangroves under different Nutrient Conditions

 Mangrove forests are among the most productive ecosystems playing a significant role in nutrient sequestration in coastal zones.
 The primary purpose of this study was to better understand the functional relationship among microorganisms, trees, and sediments.
-A combination of molecular, chemical and statistical techniques was used for the identification of key biological and environmental factors directly controlling the community structure of microorganisms in mangrove sediments subjected to a long-term fertilization experiment with nitrogen and phosphorus (Twin Cays, Belize).
+A combination of molecular, chemical, and statistical techniques was used to identify key biological and environmental factors directly controlling the community structure of microorganisms in mangrove sediments subjected to a long-term fertilization experiment with nitrogen and phosphorus (Twin Cays, Belize).

-Results indicated significant disturbance not only on ecological patterns and processes of bacteria and microbial functional groups but as well as on plant-microbial interactions.
+Results indicated significant disturbance not only in ecological patterns and processes of bacteria and microbial functional groups but also on plant-microbial interactions.
 This research further explored the ecology of marine microorganisms over different temporal and spatial scales, a necessary step to better understand the link between microbial communities and sediment geochemistry in coastal environments under disturbance.
 Analyses were conducted in Dr. Capone, Dr. Marilyn Fogel, Dr. Susan Ziegler, and Dr. Jed Fuhrman labs.